ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 ## Conclusion

-In summary we'd recommend balancing trust with security when choosing what rights to given to indidivual organization members (what role for this person? what "base permission" for all organization members?).
+In summary, we recommend balancing trust with security when choosing what rights to give to indidivual organization members (what role for this person? what "base permission" for all organization members?).
 We also recommend promoting two-factor authentication (2FA) as well as the use of password managers.
 Lastly, we suggest regularly backing up GitHub repositories via using GitHub V3 API migration endpoint and a cloud storage service.